 As of 2010, more than 90% of the total CO2 emissions to the atmosphere were derived from fossil fuel combustion or cement production (Fig. 1), therefore slight errors in EF can have significant impacts on C uptake estimates by the land and ocean.
 While fossil fuel emissions have increased by a factor of 3.6 over the past 50 years the absolute errors in fossil fuel emissions have increased by a factor 4.5 over the same period of time (Fig. 3), suggesting that fossil fuels account for an increasing proportion of the atmospheric CO2 burden but that the precision of our EF estimates is actually decreasing over time.
 This result is supported by the decadal statistics showing that the mean of the standard deviations has increased from the 1960s to present, while the standard deviation of the means has not changed appreciably (Table 1).
 This increase in EF errors is due to the divergence in independent EF inventories compounded by a greater contribution of emissions from emerging economies.
 Estimates of EF from BP appear to be slightly higher than EF estimates from CDIAC and EDGAR which are more similar to each other but slightly lower over the last 2 decades (Fig. 3).
 It is not quite clear what differences in accounting practices may cause these slight discrepancies between inventories, because they often rely on the same energy consumption statistics (Andres et al., 2012).

-The other major source of error in fossil fuel emission estimates is from national reporting statistics that vary considerably based on the degree of development in energy infrastructure.
+The other major source of error in fossil fuel emission estimates is from national reporting statistics that vary considerably based on the degree of development in energy infrastructure (Fig. 3).
 While EF errors are relatively low for North America, Europe, Australia, and parts of Asia, they are noticeably higher for some countries that emit a large portion of the global fossil fuel emissions, such as India, China and Russia.
 Lastly, the highest emission errors are for countries in South and Central America as well as some countries in Africa and the Middle East.
 These geographical regions with higher error are also located in regions with very few observations of atmospheric CO2 making our ability to detect changes in net C uptake for these regions exceedingly difficult.

-Lastly, errors in fossil fuel emissions are contributing a larger proportion to global C uptake uncertainty today than they were 50 years ago (Fig. 11).
+Lastly, poorly constrained fossil fuel emission estimates are contributing a larger proportion to global C uptake uncertainty today than they were 50 years ago (Fig. 11).
 In the 1960s approximately 10% of the uncertainty in global C uptake could be attributed to errors in fossil fuel emission estimates, whereas approximately 30% of the global C uptake uncertainty is due fossil fuel emission errors since 2000.
-Furthermore, increasing trends in the errors of fossil fuel emissions are quickly becoming the dominant factor contributing to global C uptake uncertainty, with 38% of the total uncertainty due to emission errors in fossil fuels by the year 2010.
+Furthermore, increasing trends in the errors of fossil fuel emissions are quickly becoming the dominant factor contributing to global C uptake uncertainty, with 38% of the overall uncertainty in global C uptake due to emission errors in fossil fuels by the year 2010.

-3.3 Land-Use emission errors remain high
+3.3 Uncertainty in Land-Use emission estimates remains high

 Although emissions from land use land cover change (i.e. EL) contribute much less to the total emissions to the atmosphere today than they did 5 decades ago, emission errors (i.e. εL) remain quite high (Fig. 4).
 Emissions from LULCC have remained fairly constant over the last 50 years, with an apparent decline over the last 20 years (Table 1).
-Because EL has remained fairly constant while EF has risen steadily over the last 50 years, the fraction of total emissions comprised of EL has declined to 10% since the year 2000, whereas EL comprised almost 30% of the total emissions to the atmosphere during the 1960s.
+Because EL has remained fairly constant, while EF has risen steadily over the last 50 years, the fraction of total emissions comprised of EL has declined to 10% since the year 2000, whereas EL comprised almost 30% of the total emissions to the atmosphere during the 1960s.